PPPLDeepLearning/plasma-python/docs/ALCF.md

 # ALCF Theta `plasma-python` FRNN Notes

-**Author: Rick Zamora (rzamora@anl.gov)**
+**Original author: Rick Zamora (rzamora@anl.gov)**

-This document is intended to act as a tutorial for running the [plasma-python](https://github.com/PPPLDeepLearning/plasma-python) implementation of the Fusion recurrent neural network (FRNN) on the ALCF Theta supercomputer (Cray XC40; Intel KNL processors).
+This document is intended to act as a tutorial for running the [plasma-python](https://github.com/PPPLDeepLearning/plasma-python) implementation of the fusion recurrent neural network (FRNN) on the ALCF Theta supercomputer (Cray XC40; Intel KNL processors).
 The steps followed in these notes are based on the Princeton [Tiger-GPU tutorial](https://github.com/PPPLDeepLearning/plasma-python/blob/master/docs/PrincetonUTutorial.md#location-of-the-data-on-tigress), hosted within the main GitHub repository for the project.

 ## Environment Setup

 Choose a *root* directory for FRNN-related installations on Theta: